docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 * [The Flow Explained](#the-flow-explained)
 * [Usage](../README.md#usage)

-*Docker Flow: Proxy* running in the *swarm* mode is designed to leverage the features introduced in Docker v1.12.
-If you are looking for a proxy solution that would work with older Docker versions, please explore the [Docker Flow: Proxy - Standard Mode](standard-mode.md) article.
+*Docker Flow: Proxy* running in the *Swarm Mode* is designed to leverage the features introduced in *Docker v1.12+*.
+If you are looking for a proxy solution that would work with older Docker versions or without Swarm Mode, please explore the [Docker Flow: Proxy - Standard Mode](standard-mode.md) article.

 Examples
 --------

 The examples that follow assume that you have Docker Machine version v0.8+ that includes Docker Engine v1.12+.
 The easiest way to get them is through [Docker Toolbox](https://www.docker.com/products/docker-toolbox).

 > If you are a Windows user, please run all the examples from *Git Bash* (installed through *Docker Toolbox*).
+Also, make sure that your Git client is configured to check out the code *AS-IS*.
+Otherwise, Windows might change carriage returns to the Windows format.

 Please note that *Docker Flow: Proxy* is not limited to *Docker Machine*.
 We're using it as an easy way to create a cluster.